-"The last few months of my life has welcomed a new challenge, tutoring a refugee online by committing a two-hour part of my weekly time.
-In this brief note, I attempt to reflect on my own experience, a path connecting ELT and volunteering, with a view to some overall information about the non-profit organization, Paper Airplanes (PA), which has actualized this experience.
+"The last few months of my life have welcomed a new challenge: committing two hours a week to tutoring a refugee online.
+In this brief note, I will reflect on my own experience: a path connecting English language teaching (ELT) and volunteering, along with some general information about the nonprofit organization, Paper Airplanes (PA), which has made this experience possible.

-Hundreds of thousands of people from Syria, Yemen and other regional conflict areas are far from access to matriculate to or continue university due to several barriers such as language and finance.
-Based on this pure reality, PA initiated a free tutoring programme to access people from conflict areas and teach English, Turkish, computer coding for women and journalism to youth and adults.
-The organization matches the tutor and the student, and sessions are held on Skype on a weekly basis.
+Hundreds of thousands of people from Syria, Yemen, and other areas affected by conflict do not have the opportunity to enroll in or continue university due to several barriers, such as language and finances.
+To help solve this problem, PA began offering free educational programs to youths and adults affected by conflict.
+Some of these programs are English, Turkish, Women in Tech, and Citizen Journalism.
+PA matches the tutor and the student, and sessions are held on Skype on a weekly basis.

-From a quick review of my own experience, I should reflect on two points: re-evaluating the use of technological tools and revising my teaching.
-Not with standing being personally very much interested in online courses and use of technological tools to increase flexibility of the learner, it was beyond my guess how to facilitate Google Classroom and Skype to reach thousands, some of whom have access to the Internet by their one and only technological device, a mobile phone.
-Also, integrating online collaboration tools, clickers, lecture-capture tools do not function as a free option but a necessity for your teaching.
-They become vital tools that allows you to touch your student, know her/him better, give more access to more information and practice.
+From a quick review of my own experience, I will reflect on these two points: re-evaluating the use of technological tools and revising my teaching.
+Though I am greatly interested in online courses and the use of technological tools to create a flexible learning experience for the learner, I could not imagine how to use Google Classroom and Skype to reach thousands, some of whom use only one device to access the internet—a mobile phone.
+Also, online collaboration programs, clickers, and lecture-capture tools are essential teaching aids that allow you to engage your students, get to know them better, and give them more information and opportunities to practice.

-Projecting to the beginning of my involvement in PA today, I see how confident I was feeling in terms of teaching and curriculum implementation, and I was not expecting a novelty peculiar to this programme.
-Once I was accepted as a tutor, I enrolled a Google Classroom and had an online training not only about teaching methodology but about the status of refugees and how to teach a person displaced due to conflict, and I was also trained how to care my own “self” through this experience.
-However, not until the first session did the reality actualize.
-No matter how many hours and how many students I taught and how many times I tried to tell the power of the language to my students, it was my first time I came to a realization of what it means to learn English for the ones displaced: social involvement, more job opportunities, access to education, feeling safe to mobilize at your own will and move on with your life!
-And volunteer tutors are the medium to make this happen.
+When I reflect on the beginning of my involvement with PA today, I see how confident I was feeling in terms of teaching and curriculum implementation, and I was not expecting a novelty peculiar to this program.
+Once I was accepted as a tutor, I enrolled in PA’s training program, which is hosted on Google Classroom.
+During the training program, I learned not only about teaching methodologies, but also about the status of refugees and how to teach a person displaced due to conflict, as well as how to care for myself during this experience.
+However, the reality of life for refugees did not become clear to me until the first lesson.
+No matter how many hours had I taught, how many students I had taught, and how many times I had taught students about the power of language, this was the first time I realized what it means for displaced ones to learn English: social involvement, more job opportunities, access to education, and feeling safe to move on with their lives and create the lives they want.
+Volunteer tutors are the ones who make these possible.

-This brings me to a new understanding of teaching.
+This experience has given me a new understanding of teaching.
 It is not simple teaching, but revising your teaching skills as well.
-Seeing how a basic topic such as “family” or “traditions” and cliché warm up questions may turn into a stressful subject for a person displaced, as a teacher you go back to the basics to plan your lesson as if it is your first time teaching the subject.
-And energy you need comes from this autonomous learner’s motivation to achieve.
+A basic topic such as family or traditions, as well as cliché warm up questions, may turn into stressful subjects for displaced ones.
+Therefore, you must go back to basics to plan your lesson as if it were your first time teaching.
+Your students’ desire to achieve their goals motivates you to muster up the energy to give them your best.

-Considering the hectic schedules we do all have, the meetings we attend and the responsibilities we undertake, a two-hour session in a week may sound like a binding commitment to undertake.
-However, the time you meet your student, it becomes far clear that teaching to such dedicated and ambitious students is not a commitment, but a new door opening to learn and experience more in your personal and professional development.
-Your teaching becomes giving and discovering, and learning becomes a key to others’ opportunities to see.
-For the ones who are interested in this programme, please see: www.paper-airplanes.org"
+Considering the hectic schedules we all have, teaching a two-hour lesson every week may sound overwhelming.
+However, when you meet your student, it becomes clear that teaching such dedicated and ambitious students is a commitment, but not a burdensome one.
+Rather, it’s a new opportunity to enhance your personal and professional development.
+By teaching, you help your students discover the world around them, and learning becomes a key to greater opportunities for your students.